Cysharp/GrpcWebSocketBridge/README.md

 - System.Runtime.CompilerServices.Unsafe
 - System.Threading.Tasks.Extensions

+> [!NOTE]
-**NOTE:** If you want to build your application for WebGL, you need to install custom versions of Grpc.Net.Client and Grpc.Net.Common by Cysharp.
+> If you want to build your application for WebGL, you need to install custom versions of Grpc.Net.Client and Grpc.Net.Common by Cysharp.
 Those assemblies are available from GitHub Release page.

-GrpcWebSocketBridge for Unity also requires [UniTask](https://github.com/Cysharp/UniTask), so the package needs to be installed.
-See [package installation instructions.](https://github.com/Cysharp/UniTask#upm-package)

 #### Use GrpcWebSocketBridge handler with GrpcChannel
-Change the code for gRPC channel creation from C-core gRPC to code for using grpc-dotnet and WebSockets.
+You need to change your code to use WebSocket with GrpcWebSocketBridgeHandler instead of HTTP/2 for gRPC channels.

 ```csharp
 var channel = new Channel("localhost", 5000);
 ```

-Change the code to use GrpcWebSocketBridgeHandler as follows.
+Change the code to use GrpcWebSocketBridgeHandler as follows:

 ```csharp
 var channel = GrpcChannel.ForAddress("https://localhost:5000", new GrpcChannelOptions()